Analysis: Russia cheats again — and laughs its way to Tokyo

 Making matters worse:

 — Among the 380-plus pages in the report that WADA’s executive committee will discuss on Dec.
-9 is the blood-curdling assessment that more than 140 cases could be lost because of the tampered data.
-That’s more than 140 cases involving athletes who may or may not still be competing.
-That’s more than 140 reasons for clean athletes to wonder about any Russians who might be cleared for Tokyo.
+9 is the blood-curdling assessment that tampering has “materially prejudiced the ability to pursue” as many as 145 cases.
+That’s 145 cases involving athletes who may or may not still be competing.
+That’s 145 reasons for clean athletes to wonder about any Russians who might be cleared for Tokyo.

 — Also, some of the fabricated evidence has already been used to defend Russian athletes at the Court of Arbitration for Sport.
 In some countries, they’d call using false evidence like that a cut-and-dried case of perjury.